UWC Procedures

 All decisions of the hearing panel must be made by majority vote (three out of four), except a unanimous vote is required for a decision to impose a penalty of three or more terms of suspension, a penalty of expulsion, or a penalty of termination.
 Abstentions are not permitted.

-In consultation with the panel members, the hearing officer will prepare a written decision report that includes the following elements:
+In consultation with the other panel members, the hearing officer will prepare a written decision report that includes the following elements:

-• a description of the procedural steps taken from the receipt of the complaint through the decision, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;
+· information about the policy and procedures used to evaluate the allegations, including a description of the procedural steps taken from the receipt of the complaint through the decision, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held;

-The hearing officer will send the decision report to the Secretary, who will send it simultaneously to each party.
+The hearing officer will send the decision report to the Director, who will send it simultaneously to each party.
 The decision becomes final and discipline will go into effect either on the date that any appeal is decided or, if neither party brings an appeal, the date on which an appeal would no longer be considered timely.

 5.10 Appeals